Buying VS Renting Skis: Unbiased Pros & Cons

 Expect to drop this amount of money on owning your own stuff (at a minimum):

-Owning your own gear means you have to pay up front, but the costs of renting can quickly add up and make the larger purchase worthwhile.
+Owning your own gear means you have to pay up front, but the costs of renting can quickly add up and make the larger purchase worthwhile (see our calculator above to work it out).

 Here are the main pros and cons for buying your ski clothing instead of renting it each time: